Gustlik501/Cybermmo-ui/design.md

 ## Layout Rules

 - Keep UI elements compact, with small padding and margins.
-- Group related controls into window-like panels with thin borders.
+- Group related controls into window-like panels.
+These panels should have completely transparent backgrounds and thick outlines reminiscent of Winamp skins, since backgrounds will always be sprite based.
 - Navigation should appear as a set of small tabs or buttons styled with the same pixel-art look.
 - Ensure the layout scales well on mobile devices so the interface remains usable on small screens.